Fame is off to tribute the wizard, the wonderful Wizard of Oz…

 I do remember being a bit of a Fame fan as a kid.
 My grandmother even gave me – and all her granddaughters – legwarmers for Christmas (rather than one of those equally then trendy T-shirts with the Fame logo on).
 Sadly, they were not as groovy as the Fame cast’s legwarmers as I remember mine being brown and sparkly.
 But I’d give my eye teeth for them now every Finnish winter.
 But I digress.

-Fame was a TV spin off from the popular movie of the same name (and this film directed by Alan Parker, who had nothing to do with this TV Series).
+Fame was a TV spin off from the popular movie of the same name (and this film was directed by Alan Parker, who had nothing to do with this TV Series).
 It had a few faces common to both.
 These acting faces included Debbie Allen (Lydia), Lee Curreri (Bruno) and Gene Anthony Ray (Leroy).
 The theme song is as catchy and as the eighties as it comes.
 This song was sung by Irene Cara in the film, and by Erica Gimpel for some of the show’s run.

 The TV series was a mix of drama and musical numbers.
 Songs from those Kids from Fame included Hi Fidelity, Starmaker and Friday Night (which are now dementedly running around my head).
 Fame led to the younger cast recording albums, singles and touring the UK during the show’s six seasons run.

 Show Guest Stars included Jimmy Osmond, Janet Jackson, Betty White and Keith Coogan.
-During the shows run, this eagle-eyed (read square-eyed) fan spotted Fame stars in other films with Ken Swofford (Morloch) in Annie (1982), Ann Nelson (Mrs Berg) in those Airplane (1980) films and Cynthia Gibb (Holly) in Youngblood (1986) and The Karen Carpenter Story (1989).
+During the show run, this eagle-eyed (read square-eyed) fan spotted Fame stars in other films with Ken Swofford (Morloch) in Annie (1982), Ann Nelson (Mrs Berg) in those Airplane (1980) films and Cynthia Gibb (Holly) in Youngblood (1986) and The Karen Carpenter Story (1989).

 This particular episode from Fame that I’m reviewing from the show is called Not In Kansas Anymore, – a quote from the Wizard of Oz – and is found in the Second Season, Episode 19.
 The story taking us on a more fantasy inspired storyline with a similar story and familiar songs to The Wizard of Oz but given a Fame makeover.